-Jane could hold a grudge, and it’s taken her weeks to forgive me for the candy cane incident.
-I know her extended annoyance was driven by the stress of holidays and deadlines, and I’ve tried to be good about giving her some space, even though I missed her and Dave and Willow.
-Sometimes Jane and Megan are more alike than I think either of them are willing to admit.
-Maybe that’s why they still don’t get along that well.
+Jane could hold a grudge, and as I’d predicted, it had taken her weeks to forgive me for the candy cane incident.
+I knew her extended annoyance was driven by the stress of the holidays and deadlines, and I’d tried to be good about giving her some space, even though I missed her and Dave and Willow.
+Sometimes Jane and Megan were more alike than I think either of them were willing to admit.
+I was beginning to think it was why they still didn’t get along that well.

-I nearly choke.
+I nearly choked.
 “What?”

 “Jesus, slow down.
-It’s not a shot,” Jane tells me.
+It’s not a shot,” she said.